tobykurien/Xtendroid/Xtendroid/docs/index.md

 )
 ```

-Since Honeycomb, Android has defaulted to using a single thread for all AsyncTasks, because too many developers were writing non-thread-safe code.
+>Note: Since Honeycomb, Android has defaulted to using a single thread for all AsyncTasks, because too many developers were writing non-thread-safe code.
 BgTask changes that, so that multiple AsyncTasks will run simultaneously using the THREAD_POOL_EXECUTOR, so be careful to write thread-safe code.

 AsyncTaskLoaders and LoaderCallbacks
 ------------------------------------